 Mercedes EQE electric car: spy shots show electric saloon in testing

 This is the Mercedes EQE – a purely electric four-door saloon that’s set to join the German manufacturer’s 'EQ' range within the next few years.
-These spy shots, which show the car under heavy disguise while undergoing cold-weather testing – give a first glimpse of one of many forthcoming electric cars from Mercedes.
+These spy shots, which show the car under heavy disguise while undergoing testing – give a first glimpse of one of many forthcoming electric cars from Mercedes.

 The new electric saloon will join the current EQC SUV in the range, along with the forthcoming EQA and EQB compact SUVs that are set to arrive before the end of 2020, as well as the larger and more luxurious EQS saloon.
-Mercedes has already confirmed that it'll have introduced 10 new electric cars by 2022, so we expect both of its new saloons to arrive before then.
+Mercedes has already confirmed it'll have introduced 10 new electric cars by 2022, so we expect both of its new saloons to arrive before then.

 We expect that the EQE will use much the same setup as its stablemates: dual electric motors, a large battery and plenty of power.
 Just as its SUV siblings follow the form factor of their respective GLA and GLC counterparts, the EQE looks to be similar in size – if not shape – to the Mercedes E-Class.

 It’s firmly in the sights of the Tesla Model S as a result, so we expect the Mercedes to be fast, easy to drive and packed with the latest and greatest technology.
 A battery large enough for a range of at least 400 miles is expected to feature, as previewed by the Vision EQS concept at the 2019 Frankfurt Motor Show.